 We have not yet generated any revenue from operations and, accordingly, we have incurred net losses every year since our inception in 1998.
 For the fiscal years ended December 31, 2005 and 2004, we had net losses of \$3,115,186 and \$6,803,280, respectively, and for the six-month periods ended June 30, 2006 and 2005, we had net losses of \$5,990,330 and \$1,839,573, respectively.
 To date, we have dedicated most of our financial resources to research and development, general and administrative expenses and initial sales and marketing activities.
 We have funded all of our activities through sales of our securities.
 Although we expect to generate revenue beginning in 2006 from sales of products incorporating our ZEFS, MK IV and CAT-MATE technologies, we anticipate net losses and negative cash flow to continue for the foreseeable future until such time as our products are brought to market in sufficient amounts to offset operating losses.
 As planned, we have significantly expanded both our research and development efforts, and our sales and marketing efforts, during the past year.
 Consequently, we will need to generate significant additional revenue to fund our operations.
 This has put a proportionate corresponding demand on capital.
 Our ability to achieve profitability is dependent upon our continuing research and development, product development, and sales and marketing efforts, to deliver a viable product and the company's ability to successfully bring it to market.
-Although our management is optimistic that we will succeed in marketing products incorporating our ZEFS, MK IV and CAT-MATE technologies, there can be no assurance that we will ever generate revenues or that any revenues or become or remain profitable, we may have to cease our operations and liquidate our business and you may lose your entire investment.
+Although our management is optimistic that we will succeed in marketing products incorporating our ZEFS, MK IV and CAT-MATE technologies, there can be no assurance that we will ever generate revenues or that any revenues that may be generated will be sufficient for us to become profitable or thereafter maintain profitability.
+If we cannot generate any revenues or become or remain profitable, we may have to cease our operations and liquidate our business and you may lose your entire investment.